It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

 Femoral nerve neuropathy occurs when the femoral nerve is compressed as it passes under the inguinal ligament, anterior to the iliopsoas.

 Causes include surgery (hysterectomy, catheterization of the femoral artery, pelvis, hip, arterial bypass, retroperitoneal tumors, diabetes mellitus).

-With increased use of anticoagulant agents, femoral neuropathy following spontaneous hemorrhage within the ileo-psoas muscle has become a serious and more frequent clinical problem.
+With the increased use of anticoagulant agents following spontaneous bleeding within the ileo-psoas muscle, femoral neuropathy has become a severe and frequent clinical problem.

 Femoral mononeuropathy can be secondary to direct trauma, compression, stretch injury, or ischemia.
 The condition predominantly causes weakness in the quadriceps, resulting in difficulty with ambulation.

 Compression of the femoral nerve can cause debilitating pain, requiring medical therapy and surgical intervention.

 However, most patients with femoral mononeuropathy can be managed conservatively with physical therapy, avoiding excessive hip abduction and external rotation, and the patella to prevent knee buckling.